 I met a European guy at a bike repair shop who had been a cyclists in Nairobi for about six months.
 He had recently been hospitalized for a broken rib after being involved in a bike crash… He did not want to go into the details of the accident with me.
 Talking to the bike repair mech, who had overheard our conversation, I found out that the rider had a habit of having altercations with matatu drivers, and got swiped by one.

-- Note the flaws in the paving blocks along the curb, they can be the only thing between saving your life and a crush in case a vehicle is overlapping on the wrong side as another comes up behind you.
+- Note the flaws in the paving blocks along the curb, they can be the only thing between saving your life and a crash in case a vehicle is overlapping on the wrong side as another comes up behind you.
 A simple thing such as an inadvertent gap is sufficient to keep you moving as you escape, try try not to stop.
 Now that Nairobi is getting a road networks facelift, I am going to miss the flaws in the paving that have been very convenient so far.

 - Look back over your right shoulder from time to time to see what’s happening behind you.
 It takes a bit of practice to stay your course while glancing over your shoulder.